spar65/LoanOfficerAI-MCP-POC/README-04-CHATBOT-MCP-MAPPING.md

 # 🎯 Chatbot Sections to MCP Functions Mapping

+> **NOTE (2025-07-16):** This document has been updated for a strict SQL database requirement; legacy fallback descriptions no longer apply.

 ## ✅ CORRECTED MCP Function Inventory

 **REALITY CHECK**: The system actually has **16 implemented functions**, not 19 as previously documented.